 SeARCH – The Netherlands

-Last in our list of the best biophilic design is a project by Dutch practice SeARCH.
+Last in our list of the best biophilic design is a project by the Dutch practice SeARCH.
 Hotel Jakarta in Amsterdam is flooded with natural light giving life to the subtropical indoor garden decorating its atrium.

 The hotel features an array of qualities in tune with nature like the transparent and glass facades defining the unique thirty-meter high wooden main structure.
 Inside, the project’s timber curtain wall is visible throughout thanks to subtle glass-on-glass connection, creating a space that feels expansive as a result.